IrisRizos/SexCy_lifestage_protistID/Target_gene_approach/README.md

 1. Search for list of downloaded HMM profiles: HMM_search.sh

 2. Create and search for lineage specific HMM profiles:

 3. Parse HMM search outputs: hmm_fasta_convert_SW.sh, hmm_graphics.sh

+Transcripts blasting with query domains were recovered in fasta files: hmm_fasta_convert_{lifestage}.sh

+The script allows to convert alignements in stockholm format to fasta file.
+For that the use of easel miniapps implemented in HMMER is necessary (http://cryptogenomicon.org/extracting-hmmer-results-to-sequence-files-easel-miniapplications.html).

+The first bash script also allows to recover the predicted number of proteins for each transcriptome.
+The second bash script (hmm_graphics.sh) recovers quality information relative to the hmm profile alignments and combines it with the output of the previous script.
+The final file of this script node_count_query_score_hits.csv, is the input for graphical representations.

+Both scripts are run by life stage and are here applied to swarmer and meiosis transcriptome data, as an example.

 4. Graphical visualisation: scRNA_paper_Acanth.Rmd, scRNA_paper_Acanth_suppl.Rmd (cf. homepage)